Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

-In Figs.~\ref{fig:tight_bind}(Ib) and \ref{fig:tight_bind}(IIb) we consider the $\{8,3\}$ lattice.
+The DOS, uniform and staggered spin susceptibilities are plotted in Figs.~\ref{fig:tight_bind}(Ia)--\ref{fig:tight_bind}(IIIa) for the $\{10,3\}$ lattice.
+The same quantities are considered in the (b) panels of Fig.~\ref{fig:tight_bind} for the $\{8,3\}$ lattice.
+For these lattices our results suggest a Dirac-like total DOS, but finite-size effects remain too dominant for a definite conclusion.
+Size effects are smeared out by temperature.
+Let us first concentrate on the $\{8,3\}$ lattice.
 At even number of layers, there are no zero-energy eigenstates in the spectrum and $\chi_S$ decreases exponentially in the low-temperature limit.
 The activation gap can be attributed to the finite-size gap.
-On the other hand, for an odd number of layers exactly two eigenstates at zero energy are present, thereby resulting in a $T^{-1}$ law of the uniform spin susceptibility in the low-temperature limit.
+However, for an odd number of layers exactly two eigenstates at zero energy are present, thereby resulting in a $T^{-1}$ law of the uniform spin susceptibility in the low-temperature limit.
 But as the number of layers is increased the ratio of zero-energy eigenstates to the total number of eigenstates quickly converges to zero and the magnitude of the $T^{-1}$ law vanishes in the large $n_l$ limit.
+For the $\{8,3\}$ lattice, we can compare the data for the susceptibilities, Figs.~\ref{fig:tight_bind}(IIb) and \ref{fig:tight_bind}(IIIb), for our two biggest lattices, $n_l = 5,6$ and observe convergence down to $T/t \simeq 0.01$, a pretty cold temperature given the bandwidth of $6t$.
+Extrapolation of the data from $T/t > 0.01$ down to $T=0$ suggest a finite staggered spin susceptibility and a vanishing uniform one.
+Very same conclusions can be drawn for the $\{10,3\}$ lattice.
 We note that the slope of the DOS around $E=0$ and of the spin susceptibility is steeper for the $\{8,3\}$ lattice compared to the former lattice.
 In Euclidean space, the slope is given by the inverse of the Fermi velocity.

-The $\{8,8\}$ lattice on the other hand shows flat band features on the considered finite lattices.
-A large number of energy eigenstates are located at zero energy [Fig.~\ref{fig:tight_bind}(Ic)] and the uniform spin susceptibility diverges in the zero temperature limit [Fig.~\ref{fig:tight_bind}(IIc)].
-As mentioned previously, the boundary of hyperbolic lattices has an extensive number of sites such that the bulk, Ref.~\cite{Mosseri23}, and total DOS, Eq.~\eqref{eq:dos} can differ.
-Comparing results, we see that the flat band observed in the $\{8,8\}$ lattice is boundary induced.
+The $\{8,8\}$ lattice, however, shows flat band features on the considered finite lattices.
+A large number of energy eigenstates are located at zero energy [Fig.~\ref{fig:tight_bind}(Ic)] and the uniform $\chi_S$ and staggered $\chi^x(Q)$ spin susceptibilities diverge in the zero temperature limit [Figs.~\ref{fig:tight_bind}(IIc) and \ref{fig:tight_bind}(IIIc)].